TypingWithBeako/Re_Zero/README.md

 ### ⏱️ Development Timeline

-09/20/2024 - 04/20/2025 (= 7 months)
+09/20/2024 - 04/28/2025 (= 7 months+)

 ## 🔮 Philosophical Meaning of the Project

-> ***"Let's start from here, from square one.
-No,.. from zero!"*** - Rem, Re:Zero
+> **"Let's start from here, from square one.
+No,.. from zero!"** - Rem, Re:Zero

 ### 💫 Connection to Re:Zero

+This project was born because Re:Zero **saved my life** during a dark period.
+After achieving recognition in a national English competition, I realized people only cared about the medal, not the person behind it.
+That emptiness pushed me into depression for nearly a year.

+Re:Zero came to me then, with its message about starting over from zero and persevering toward something truly meaningful.
+Like Subaru, I decided to begin anew—not to win awards or recognition, but to create something genuinely valuable to myself.

-This project was born because Re:Zero **saved my life**.
-Like Subaru, I started from zero, with no programming experience, using only the most basic web development technologies.
-Through more than 490 commits over 6 months, this project embodies Re:Zero's message: **Starting from zero and achieving the impossible through unwavering determination**.
+Starting from zero with no programming experience, I used the most fundamental tools to build this player.
+Through more than 500 commits over 7+ months, this project has become living proof of Re:Zero's powerful message: **Starting from zero and achieving the impossible through unwavering determination**.

 ### 🧱 The Most Primitive Approach